betaflight/betaflight.com/docs/development/Defines.md

 Betaflight uses `#define` macro syntax to include software components that support additional features or specific hardware modules at build time.

 A basic set of defines is included in the config file for each board.
-At build time, the user can add extra defines in the the Configurator's Firmware Flasher Tab.
+At build time, the user can add extra defines in the Configurator's Firmware Flasher Tab.

 When selecting GPS, Baro, etc from the `Other Options` list, any additional required or related defines are added automatically.
 For example, if `BARO` is requested by the user, the `USE_BARO` define, and all supported baro hardware defines, are automatically included.